-As my quest for a teaching credential moves closer to realization, I am honing a few of my lost skill sets that went unused over the past twenty years or so while in the work force.
+I am honing a few of my lost skill sets that went unused over the past twenty years or so while in the work force.
 My schooling in robotics from way back when shows little resemblance to the plethora of educational opportunities in robotics available today.
-Continue reading “Meet Edison”
+Here is a STEM resource that would fit well in any class from elementary through high school.

-I’ve owned the domain name krobbins.com for 17 years.
-The website has been through many iterations.
-After not having much on it for a the last couple of years, I resurrected it last year as a testing ground for my web development skills, with the end hope of going back to work sometime soon.
+I’ve owned the domain name krobbins.com for many years.
+The website using that name has been through many iterations.
+After not having much on it for a the last couple of years, I resurrected it last year as a testing ground for my web development skills and a place to write about technology.
 Continue reading “Art and HTML”

 After installing WordPress, you might notice that you can only go so far in modifying the theme using the WP user interface.
 The most granular control is found in the Editor (Dashboard > Appearance >Editor), where you can modify the CSS, PHP, and HTML directly.
 I find this a little cumbersome and rather enjoy using Microsoft Visual Studio with all its features, like Intellisense, element formatting, and syntax coloring which all help me write code.
 Continue reading “WordPress Theme Styling”